 International Affairs (MAIA)

-A highly versatile and customizable degree program, the two-year MAIA prepares students for a wide variety of careers in the international relations field, including work for national governments and a broad range of IGOs and NGOs.
-A set of rigorous core classes trains students in the fundamentals of IR theory, the workings of the global economy, research methodologies, and the critical issues in international security.
-Track coursework and electives enable students to shape the course of study to gain in-depth understanding of the issues most important to them.
+Rigorous core classes train students in the fundamentals of IR theory, the global economy, research methodologies, and international security.
+Tracks and electives enable students to gain in-depth understanding of the issues most important to them.

 Global Development Policy (GDP)